Self-Representation is a Recipe for Disaster

 The premier Michigan Criminal Defense Law Firm to Help With All Your Criminal Law Issues and Questions.

 Representing yourself in a criminal case can be compared to performing a medical procedure on yourself with no medical expertise.
 Even if you had the expertise, it would still be reckless to attempt to treat yourself.
 The cost of self-representation or bargain representation will likely be higher in the long run.
 The law firm of LEWIS & DICKSTEIN, P.L.L.C. focuses on defending people facing criminal charges, seeking expungements, or facing probation violations and other criminal defense-related cases.

-If you have an issue that is related to criminal law, LEWIS & DICKSTEIN, P.L.L.C. can help you.
-Our attorneys have spent their entire career representing people facing charges brought by the Government.
+If you have an issue related to criminal law, LEWIS & DICKSTEIN, P.L.L.C. can help you.
+Our attorneys have spent their entire careers representing people facing charges brought by the Government.
 The firm’s attorneys are each award-winning and highly experienced in the field of criminal defense.
 The attorneys with LEWIS & DICKSTEIN, P.L.L.C. are the attorneys that other attorneys go to with questions relative to the criminal law.
-If you are in trouble, or someone you know needs help, do not go it alone.
-Contact LEWIS & DICKSTEIN, P.L.L.C., the well respected, well-recognized law firm with a track record of success.
+If you are in trouble or someone you know needs help, do not go it alone.
+Contact LEWIS & DICKSTEIN, P.L.L.C., the well-respected, well-recognized law firm with a track record of success.